 Recheck your black tank level.
 After your RV trip, the indicator should read empty.
 If it isn’t, then something is either stuck to the sensor or the sensor itself may need to be replaced.

 If storing your RV outside for awhile before your next road trip, consider using an RV cover to protect it from the elements.

 Easy RV Maintenance

 Looking for more help?
-Explore our other helpful guides on how to maintain your RV.
+Explore our other helpful guides on how to maintain your RV including financing details.
 You can always schedule an appointment with a certified RV service technician at your nearest Camping World Service Center location.

 - 10 basic RV Maintenance Tips to Keep your RV in Great Shape

 - 5 Simple Maintenance Tasks Every RVer Should Do Themselves

 I’m trying to send this again.
 In error I just sent my comment before finishing it.
 I was saying I need to buy a RV to live in but have poor credit due to years of medical issues.
 I can make the payments and am willing to do that by auto deductions monthly, I have the down payment saved up but I’m not being taken seriously.
 What can I do to make the purchase so I will have a place to live?
 I need help please, I. am about ready to give up.
 Thank you for any advice you can give.

 Hi Peggy, without knowing all of the specifics of your situation, I’d say to call your local dealer and talk to the financing department.
 They may be able to help you find something you can get approved for that’s affordable enough for your situation.
 Another alternative is to look at the used market, both Camping World’s inventory and elsewhere.
 I wish you the best of luck.